abcxq/EEG-features/README.md

 　　　１) Change the  directory to welch_eeg10

       2) make;#This will create a MPI progarm which can be used to extract Welch PSD  from EEG ;

       3) copy ./bin/xqwelch ./diaoduall.sh  to the directory  which   the  preprocessed the EEG data located in ;

      Users can adjust parameters according to the  number　 of　CPU coreｓ

       4)bash diaoduall.sh

+ If users encounter any problems in using this Parallel Algorithm Framework , please feel free to contact me.284983937@qq.com

 Relevant Papers: